scionproto/scion/doc/sig.rst

 SCION-IP Gateway
 ****************

-The SCION-IP Gateway (SIG) tunnels IP packets over the SCION internet.
+The SCION-IP Gateway (SIG) tunnels IP packets over the SCION Internet.

 An ingress SIG encapsulates IP packets in a SCION packet and sends it to an egress SIG determined by the configured routing rules, where the packet is decapsulated and forwarded toward its